-- Tennis balls – Take two tennis balls and put them in the end of a sock and tie it off tightly.
+- Tennis balls – Take two tennis balls (some people use lacrosse balls) and put them in the end of a sock and tie it off tightly.
 Lie on your back on the floor and place the tennis balls at the base of your skull.
 Allow your head to rock back and forth and side to side for just a few minutes.
 Simple and inexpensive.
-This simple trick can feel so amazing when those knots in your neck are being bratty.

 - Pilates/Yoga/Tai Chi – If you are a sloucher, practicing one of these disciplines can help you to improve your posture.
 They are also great forms of exercise and movement.

-- Icy Hot – I love this stuff and it is so easy to pick up at your local story.
+- Icy Hot – I love this stuff and it is so easy to pick up at your local store.
 Roll it on your neck and it lasts for hours.
-During a recent attack, I made the mistake of applying it and then lying on a heating pad.
-Not the best idea I’ve ever had.
-Sort of felt like shards of hot icicles were impaling my neck.
-Heating pad or Icy Hot…either/or, not and!!

 Where To Go From Here